pachyderm/pachyderm/examples/joins/README.md

 ***Goal***

-We are going to list all returns per zipcode while putting the outer-join on:
+We are going to list all returns by zip code and understand the datums created by our  `outer join` when setting the `"outer_join": true` on:

 1. `returns` only
 2. `stores` only
 3. both our repos `stores` and `returns`